 F-1 students are only eligible for a Social Security Number (SSN) when employed on campus or approved for off campus work.
-J-1 student are eligible for a SSN based on their J-2 status.
+J-1 students are eligible for an SSN based on their J-1 status.

 To apply please refer to the Applying for a Social Security Number and Card portion of our website.

 Once you are employed in the US, you must apply for a Social Security Number (SSN).
 If you SSN is pending, you may begin work and get paid.
 For more information refer to "When a Social Security Number is Required".

 Yes, if you were present in the US during a calendar year, you are required to file tax paperwork in the following year.
 For example: if you were in the US in 2015, you must file tax paperwork in 2016 even if you did not work.

 The US Internal Revenue Service is in charge of taxes.
 Please refer to their website for official forms and information.

 GLACIER Tax Prep software is available free of charge to any international student or scholar with a UM/Ann Arbor uniqname and password.